Visit Wilderness

 Consolidated Appropriations Act, 2018 - Public law 115-141 (3/23/2018) To amend the State Department Basic Authorities Act of 1956 to include severe forms of trafficking in persons within the definition of transnational organized crime for purposes of the rewards program of the Department of State, and for other purposes.

-For more information (To download or see all affected Wilderness areas) visit our law library for 115-141 or legislative history for 115-141 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 115-141 or legislative history for 115-141 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.